cnmx/cnmq/README.md

 # Yet Another Message Queue(YAMQ)
-YAMQ is a computing and storage separated message queue.
+The goal of YAMQ is a computing and storage separated for scaling up or down free, and provide topic and queue model, support millions topic or billions queues.